RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/README.md

 #### <b>Amicus Briefs were Filed with 97 Organizations and Experts Supporting Amber Heard's Appeal Directly.</b>
 - <b>1st Amendment and Anti-Abuse points were filed</b> -- E.g., The issues of abuse from their <b><i>vantage point</b></i> as opinion, rejected jury instructions on <i>types</i> of abuse and <b><i>Amber Heard's purpose of Advocacy with an Opinion Editorial on Public Concern.</i></b>

+<i>When showing what fully happened - “The truth is like a lion.
+You don't have to defend it.
+Let it loose.
+It will defend itself.” ― St Augustine</i><br>
 - Previous Repository was on mainly online social media impacts <a href="https://github.com/RescueSocialTech/Amber-Heard_Disinformation_Operations_Bots">"Amber_Heard_Disinformation_Operations_Bots."</a><br>
 Updated Data from Social Media can be found on Kaggle, especially during and after, which has not been analyzed or processed:  https://www.kaggle.com/amberhearddata/datasets

 It's essential for this to turn into <i>Something Good</i> - <i><b>"focus on the future"</b></i> ...
 This can be, in at least some ways with review for a long-term benefit. <i>Countless</i> organizations and people were impacted. <i>Most cases like this are unable to be studied, and this gives that opportunity. </i>
-  <br>We hope victims of abuse can see what happened in a <b>perspective</b> as a reason to do Community Aid for people abused - despite Fixers, spin doctoring, pulling both ends, and even interference with publicity.</i> <b>The Truth is a Lion to be Released</b> and we wish the best for Amber Heard, including that her friendships, career, witnesses, and life flourishes as situations and understanding improves.
+  <br>We hope victims of abuse can see what happened in a <b>Perspective</b> as a reason to do Community Aid for people abused - despite the Fixers, spin doctoring, pulling both ends, and even interference with publicity.</i>
+  <br><b>The Truth is a Lion to be Released</b> and we wish the best for Amber Heard, including that her friendships, career, witnesses, and life flourishes as situations and understanding improves.
 Amici tried to repair and bandage the case's impact.
-<br><i>When showing what fully happened: “The truth is like a lion.
-You don't have to defend it.
-Let it loose.
-It will defend itself.” ― St Augustine</i>

 - <i><b>Amber Heard Did Not Get a Fair Case - Spin Doctoring 2019-Present:</b></i>
 <br> <i>Amicus Briefs typically look at legal issues, not discovered evidence....</i>